5-Frame-Studios/filters/audio_converter/README.md

 - Process files in logical groups
 - Monitor system resources during conversion
 - Keep backups of original files

+### Regolith Integration
+- Use appropriate venvSlot for dependency management
+- Test filters in development before production
+- Monitor filter cache and clean when needed

+### Directory Detection
+- Let the filter auto-detect when possible
+- Use manual specification for custom directory structures
+- Test with different project layouts

 ## Advanced Features